freyesgu93/aws-solutions-architect-associate-notes/README.md

 __AWS Athena__ is a managed service which can be used to make interactive __search queries to S3 data__.

+AWS __Athena pricing__ is based upon per query and amount of data scanned in each query.
+To __reduce price__ —
+- Partition data based on different parameters so that amount of data scanned gets reduced.
+- Create separate workgroups based upon user groups.

+__AWS Athena is simpler__ and requires less effort to set up __than AWS Quicksight__.

 __Amazon Inspector__ is a security assessment service, which helps improve security and compliance of applications.

 __AWS Opsworks__ is a configuration management service for Chef and Puppet.
 With __Opsworks Stacks__, we can model our application as __a stack containing different layers__.